g0morra/wp-file-upload/readme.txt

 == Changelog ==

+= 2.5.1 =
+* fixed important bug in free version giving the same name to all uploaded files
+* fixed bug in free version not clearing completely the plugin cache from previous file upload

 = 2.5.0 =
 * major redesign of upload algorithm to address upload issues with Safari for Mac and Firefox
 * files are first checked by server before actually uploaded, in order to avoid uploading of large files that are invalid